-Medical Marijuana Cards in New York - 2019
+How To Get Medical Marijuana Cards In New York [2020 Update]

-In this post, we’ll go over how to get a medical marijuana card in New York state.
-It’s a fairly straight forward process and as long as you qualify for the program there’s no reason you can’t get your very own New York medical marijuana card.
+The rules and procedures to get a medical marijuana card in New York state are a fairly straight forward process and as long as you qualify for the program.
+There’s no reason you can’t get your very own New York medical marijuana card.

 In order to save you the time of reading this entire article, let’s go over the major potential deal breaker — not having one of the medical conditions which qualify you to take part in the program.